classicwuhao/qmaxuse/README.md

 ## 3. USEAGE

 ### 3.1 Issuing a query
-Our query allows users to issue a query to select parts of a class diagram.
-QMaxUSE accepts queries in command line.
+Our query langauge allows users to issue a query to select parts of a class diagram.
+QMaxUSE accepts queries from command line.
 Here are some query examples:

 * **Example 1: selecting classes, attributes and associations.**
 	```sql
 	$select Person, Student.year, Student:study:Module.
 	```
-	Classes: *Person*, *Student*, *Module*.
-Attribute *year (Student)* is selected.
-Association *choose* is selected.
-Note class *Module* is implicitly selected here because of *choose* association.
+	Classes *Person*, *Student* and *Module* are selected.
+An attribute *year (Student)* is selected.
+An association *study* is selected.
+Note class *Module* is implicitly selected here because of *study* association.

 * **Example 2: using a wild character**
 	```sql
 	$select Student.*, Student:*:Module
 	```
-	All attributes of *Student* and any associations with association-ends *Student* and *Module* are selected.
+	All attributes of *Student* class and any associations with association-ends *Student* and *Module* are selected.

 * **Example 3: selecting OCL invariants.**
 	```sql
 	$select Person, Student with Student::*
 	```
 	Classes *Person*, *Student* and all ocl invariants defined under *Student* class are selected.
-Further, all relevant clases, attributs and associations used in an ocl expression are also selected.
+Further, all relevant clases, attributes and associations used in an ocl expression are also selected.

 * **Example 4: exclusion**
 	```sql